KAKXA/FactoringInteger/README.md

-- `R.txt` and `X.txt` is not necessary.
-- The integer factored is defined in `Main.java`.
-You can change it.
-However, Don't use too large a number.
-Maybe running time will increase a lot, for I do not know how to the find the best dimension of the vector.
+Not a full version of quadratic sieve, for I do not use the best dimension of the vector of primes.